awakzdev/kubernetes-docs/README.md

 ```
 **If the above step fails please repeat step 1.**

-**Note: We have to make sure the 'class' section under cluster-issuer.yaml matches our ingressclass name. by default it is set to nginx but it is not always the case.
-In addition to that we'll have to create a seperate cluster-issuer for every individual ingress as only ingress per secret is allowed.** (To find your ingressclass name run - `kubectl get ingressclass`)
+**Note: We have to make sure the 'class' section under cluster-issuer.yaml matches our ingressclass name. by default it is set to nginx but it is not always the case.** (To find your ingressclass name run - `kubectl get ingressclass`)

 For more information on the installation of cert-manager, visit https://cert-manager.io/docs/.